OleksiiOleksenko/oleksiioleksenko.github.io/index.md

 Since February 2016, I've been working as a tutor and a Ph.D. student in the System Engineering group at TU Dresden.
 Previously, I received my Master Degree in  Distributed Systems Engineering from TU Dresden in 12/2015.
 And prior to that, I received a Master Degree in Telecommunications from NTUU "KPI".

-Currently, I'm mainly working with cache side-channel attacks and defense mechanisms against them, especially in the context of Intel SGX.
+Currently, I'm mainly working with microarchitectural and side-channel attacks, and trying to develop defense mechanisms against them.
-I also have experience with memory safety ([SGXBounds](http://dl.acm.org/citation.cfm?id=3064192)), Intel MPX ([MPX explained](https://intel-mpx.github.io/)), and different implementations of SIMD technology ([Elzar](http://se.inf.tu-dresden.de/pubs/papers/Kuvaiskii2016elzarTechReport.pdf)).
+I also have experience with trusted executing environments (especially, Intel SGX), memory safety ([SGXBounds](http://dl.acm.org/citation.cfm?id=3064192)), Intel MPX ([MPX explained](https://intel-mpx.github.io/)), and different implementations of SIMD technology ([Elzar](http://se.inf.tu-dresden.de/pubs/papers/Kuvaiskii2016elzarTechReport.pdf)).

 More information about me on [my university page](https://tu-dresden.de/die_tu_dresden/fakultaeten/fakultaet_informatik/sysa/se/team/people/o_oleksenko) and on [LinkedIn](https://www.linkedin.com/in/oleksiioleksenko).